 Donna is the author of eco-memoir, Wild Roots – Coming Alive in the French Amazon, written from her home in French Guiana where she works from a platform high in the rainforest canopy.
-She is the author of Happiness is Green to be released by Stormbird Press in 2018.

 A nature enthusiast, excerpts from her books, along with several other works, have been published in various newspapers, magazines and online publications.
 When not tending to her food forest, Donna is reading from her sea kayak off the Atlantic coast or hurtling along one of the Amazon’s wild rivers in a sprint canoe.

 An Interview with Donna